 Current CEHV Postdoctoral Researchers

 Trevor Hedberg is the CEHV/College of Pharmacy Postdoctoral Researcher in Applied Ethics.
 In that capacity, Trevor teaches the core ethics courses in the College of Pharmacy while pursuing his research through CEHV.
 His work focuses predominantly on intergenerational ethics, particularly the intersection between environmental ethics and procreative ethics.
-His book, The Environmental Impact of Overpopulation: The Ethics of Procreation, will be published by Routledge in 2020.
+His new book is The Environmental Impact of Overpopulation: The Ethics of Procreation (Routledge, 2020).

 Past CEHV Postdoctoral Researchers